NOTICE OF PRIVACY PRACTICES POLICY

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail to a post office box.

-To request confidential communications, you must complete the proper form that can be obtained from the clinic.
+To request confidential communications, you must submit a written request to the clinic.
 We will not ask you the reason for the request and we will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to Notice of Breach.
 You have the right to be notified if we or one of our business associates become aware of a breach of your unsecured personal health information.